 Tenants are responsible for ensuring that all of their belongings are removed from the premises at the end of the tenancy.
 However, from time to time, tenants leave things behind for various reasons.
 It may be a genuine oversight or a deliberate or unavoidable act by the tenant.
 Regardless of the circumstances, landlords and agents must follow the correct process when goods have been left behind.

 Before you take any action you must be certain the tenancy has ended.
 This is particularly important if you or the tenant have not given notice to end the agreement.
 The premises may look abandoned but the tenant may have gone on holiday, away for work, or be in hospital.
 Check with the neighbours, the tenant's workplace or try contacting their mobile phone or email address if you have those details.
-If you have doubts about whether the premises have been abandoned, you can apply to the Consumer, Trader and Tenancy Tribunal.
+If you have doubts about whether the premises have been abandoned, you can apply to the NSW Civil and Administrative Tribunal.
 If no doubt exists, you do not need a Tribunal order.
 You can simply change the locks to secure the premises and deal with any goods that have been left behind.

 You can dispose of any rubbish or perishable items left behind by the tenant immediately.
 For example, a broken chair and a pile of old newspapers, perishable food left in a cupboard or dying pot plants in the yard.
 You do not have to notify the tenant or get their consent to dispose of such items.
 However, you must be reasonably sure that what you are disposing of is in fact rubbish.
 If you have any doubts it is advisable to treat the items as goods of value.